miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 ## Introduction

 This article's purpose is to explain to beginners how to do vector graphics.
-I want to cover what I needed to truly understand what I was doing.
+I've cover here all I needed to know to truly understand what I was doing.
-So, I'll go into detail about things that might appear basic to some, but that are nontheless necessary (like the OpenGL rendering pipeline and miter joints).
+So, I'll go into detail about things that are basic to some people, but that are nontheless necessary (like the OpenGL rendering pipeline and miter joints).
-I hope that the article, though it's written around Godot, will provide a good foundation so that you can do this in whichever engine you want, and to expand on what's written here.
+Though the article is written around Godot, I hope it will provide a good foundation so that you can do this in whichever engine you want, and so that you can expand on what's written here.

-If you're already familiar with that, you might want to check out [Drawing Lines is Hard](https://mattdesl.svbtle.com/drawing-lines-is-hard) by [Matt DesLauriers](https://twitter.com/mattdesl), which was the article I first found on the subject.
+You might want to check out [Drawing Lines is Hard](https://mattdesl.svbtle.com/drawing-lines-is-hard) by [Matt DesLauriers](https://twitter.com/mattdesl), which was the article I first found on the subject.
-This article is mostly about the basis you might need to truly understand everything said there, and how to implement it in more detail.
+It is much, much briefer, but it won't cover the basic knowledge you need.
+If you feel like you already have it, it'll probably do you better, though.

+## Why vector graphics?

 I half-developed some silly games when I was a few years younger.
 I always got bored and eventually abandoned them.
-Now that I've started university, though, I became friends with someone who's had a lot more experience than me, and I've retroactively realiced I had massive Dunning-Kruger.
+But now that I've started university, I've become friends with someone who has a lot more experience, and I've retroactively realiced I had massive Dunning-Kruger.
-So I decided to work on game development again!
+So I decided to work on another game.

 I'd never written a [game design document](https://gamedevbeginner.com/how-to-write-a-game-design-document-with-examples/) before; it's one of the things my friend insisted I do that have made everything easier.
 Particularly, when writing it out I noted one of the limitations of the game was going to be my artistic abilities.